mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

 ```
 {% include gallery id="gallery1" caption="Based on the above visualization of the data, there does not appear to be any variable that correlates with quality" %}

-Visualize the data to see the distribution of the various wine qualities
+Visualize the data to see the distribution of the various wine qualities.
 ``` r
 wine_data$quality %>% table() %>%
   as.data.frame() %>%